Table of Contents

 Once you’ve set up your Monitoring Agents, they will start measuring metrics like jitter and collecting data, which you can easily analyze on Obkio’s Network Response Time Graph.

-Pinpoint jitter anywhere in your network with updates every minute.
-You can also further drill-down to identify where exactly the jitter is happening, and start troubleshooting.
+Identify and measure jitter anywhere in your network with updates every minute.
+You can also further drill-down to identify where exactly the network jitter is happening, and start troubleshooting network issues.

 Unlike most monitoring solutions, Obkio automatically aggregates data over time to be able to display graphs over a large period of time.

-With aggregation, Obkio shows you the worst jitter values in the aggregated graph.
-For example, the amount of jitter displayed over an aggregated period of 1h is the worst median jitter of all the small 1-min periods within that hour.
+With aggregation, Obkio shows you the worst jitter measurements in the aggregated graph.
+For example, the network jitter measurement displayed over an aggregated period of 1h is the worst median jitter of all the small 1-min periods within that hour.